ymli39/DeepADC-Net-Learning-Apparent-Diffusion-Coefficient-Maps/README.md

-# Learning Apparent Diffusion Coefficient Maps from Accelerated Radial k-Space Diffusion-Weighted MRI in Mice using a Deep CNN-Transformer Model
+# Learning ADC maps from accelerated radial k-space diffusion-weighted MRI in mice using a deep CNN-transformer model

 ----------------------------------------------------------------------------------------------------------------------------------------
 ## Preparation